 During IVF or egg freezing, women are subject to invasive and expensive procedures, including nearly two weeks of hormone injections, which are associated with frequent complications, side effects, and risk of ovarian hyperstimulation syndrome.

 IVF has been a success story of science, but the fertility drug market is an archaic industry.
 It has been over 20 years since the approval of a novel mechanism to treat infertility.

 Maturing oocytes outside of the body could reduce the need for hormonal injections and render all retrieved oocytes viable.
 Fertilo may facilitate this by maturing and increasing the quality of oocytes outside of the body, resulting in a solution that:

-Fertilo is a biologic that treats oocytes outside of the body, increasing maturation rates and oocyte quality to improve IVF and egg freezing outcomes.
+Fertilo treats oocytes outside of the body, increasing maturation rates and oocyte quality to improve IVF and egg freezing outcomes.

 Fertilo works by mimicking the oocyte maturation process that occurs naturally in the ovary.
 Immature oocytes are co-cultured with Fertilo for 24 hours after extraction.
 This co-culture provides the support needed for these oocytes to mature into ovum ready for fertilization.

 Fertilo is derived from an engineered line of ovarian supporting cells that aid egg maturation.
 This cell line was developed by reprogramming human-induced pluripotent stem cells into critical ovarian cell types.